Last Updated on 2 months by Enise Ürek

 Where to Start a Content Marketing Strategy?

 The foundation of every effective content marketing strategy has two phases:

 - Job description

 These two basic features can be considered as the cornerstones of content marketing.
-Because they not only help you choose what type of content to create, they also help you understand what types of content to avoid by examining content initiatives from a commercial perspective.
+They not only help you choose what type of content to create, but they also help you understand what types of content to avoid by examining content initiatives from a commercial perspective.